- Download our Moving to South Korea Guide (PDF)

-Fortunately for many expats, English is the language of business and commerce.
-It is also possible to get by in South Korea without knowing Korean.
-Despite this, South Koreans are proud of their language and history, and while it is not vital to learn Korean, it is useful in both navigating the country and understanding Korean culture.
+Fortunately for many expats, English is widely spoken in business and commerce.
+It's also possible to get by in South Korea without knowing Korean.
+Despite this, South Koreans are proud of their language and history, and while it isn't vital to learn Korean, it's useful in both navigating the country and understanding Korean culture.
 The Korean alphabet is easy to master and is especially helpful when reading signs and bus stops.

-South Korea is incredibly safe and crime statistics are low.
-Pickpocketing does occur in the larger cities but it is rare.
+South Korea is incredibly safe, and crime statistics are low.
+Pickpocketing does occur in larger cities, but it's rare.
 Walking about and catching public transport late at night is considered safe, but this does not mean that one should forgo safety precautions.

-The situation with North Korea is tense, but unlikely to escalate.
-South Korea is committed to peace with its northern neighbours.
+The situation with North Korea is tense but unlikely to escalate.
+South Korea is committed to peace with its northern neighbour.
 Many older South Koreans have relatives in the North and speak confidently about reunification.
 Although there are occasional acts of aggression by North Korea toward the South Korean military, North Korea doesn’t pose a threat to expats and their daily lives.

 Which is the best city to live in?

 While Seoul is the most obvious choice for expats, South Korea has four main expat hubs: Seoul, Busan, Daejeon and Daegu.
-With just a three-hour train ride separating Seoul, in the north, and Busan, in the south, it is easy to explore all of these cities regardless of which one you choose to call home.
-Expats live all over the country, and getting around is very easy.
+With just a three-hour train ride separating Seoul in the north and Busan in the south, it's easy for expats to explore all of these cities, regardless of which they choose to call home.
+Expats live all over the country, and getting around is fairly easy.

 Seoul is the capital and contains the largest expat community.
-It also has a large number of international schools and a significant number of shops, restaurants and businesses catering to Westerners.
+It also has a fair few international schools and a significant number of shops, restaurants and businesses catering to Westerners.

-Daegu also has a fair number of international schools and a large expat community.
-It is the centre of the manufacturing industry (textiles, machinery and metals) in South Korea.
-Both Daegu and Seoul host US military bases and so they have large American expat communities.
-Although military bases make it easier to find Western goods and Western-orientated shops and restaurants, South Korean sentiment toward these bases is not always positive.
+Daegu also has a considerable number of international schools and a large expat community.
+It's the centre of the manufacturing industry (textiles, machinery and metals) in South Korea.
+Both Daegu and Seoul host US military bases, and so they have large American expat communities.
+Although military bases make it easier to find Western goods and Western-orientated shops and restaurants, South Korean sentiment toward these bases isn't always positive.

-Busan is located in the south.
-It is a coastal city and said to be the most laid back of all the South Korean cities.
-However, Busan is also the fifth busiest seaport in the world and is host to a number of international and local festivals.
-There are a number of schools and shopping districts catering to the small expat community living in Busan.
+Located in the south, Busan is a coastal city that is considered the most relaxed South Korean city.
+That said, Busan is also one of the busiest seaports in the world and is host to several international and local festivals.
+There are a few schools and shopping districts catering to the expat community living in Busan.